What Is a Duvet & How To Choose The Right Duvet Insert

 1. Material

-Stuffing material is a crucial choice, especially if you want to use your duvet year-round.
+Stuffing material is a crucial factor, especially if you want to use your duvet or comforter year-round.
 For example, hot sleepers might prefer a down alternative as this material is more temperature-regulating, while cold sleepers might prefer down.

-The primary choices for duvet insert filling include:
+The primary choices for duvet insert or comforter filling include:

 - Down alternative (usually a polyester material): comfy, durable, temperature-regulating, easy to wash